gerardburgues/FaceRecognition/README.md

+-- Be aware this was a university project and cleanliness wasn't my best friend

 To use this code you will need images.
 These images are not available.
 The program does not work 100%.(University Related)